cobwebch/external_import/Documentation/User/Troubleshooting/Index.rst

 You may observe that the scheduled synchronization is not taking place at all.
-Even if the debug mode is activated and you look at the devLog, you will see no call to external\_import.
+Even if the debug mode is activated and you look at the logs, you will see no call to external\_import.
 This may happen when you set a too high frequency for synchronizations (like 1 minute for example).
 If the previous synchronization has not finished, the Scheduler will prevent the new one from taking place.
 The symptom is a